-- a) The remaining excavated material of suitable quality, together with any imported material, shall be returned to the trench.
+- 1. Initial Backfilling - a) Prior to initial backfill, ensure that all damage to the protective coating and wrapping has been repaired before allowing the pipeline to be backfilled. - b) Prior to initial backfill, ensure the pipe is adequately supported along its entire length to avoid undue stresses and backfill material does not include any stones, rock or other material which may damage the pipe or the coating. - c) The best backfill material shall be used as soft surround for the installed pipe.
+Carefully place this material around the pipe and thoroughly compact until the level is 8 inches above the crown of the pipe across the full width of the trench. - 2.
+Final Backfill - a) The remaining excavated material of suitable quality, together with any imported material, shall be returned to the trench.
 The backfill material shall be heaped up along the trench line to leave a crown of 8-12 inches above adjacent ground level unless otherwise specified in the job plan. - b) Remove surplus excavated subsoil, if any, from site or spread over the right-of-way on exposed subsoil.
-Do not spread surplus subsoil on topsoil. - 7.
-Provide erosion protection if necessary - a) On steep slopes or any other sections of the pipeline subject to erosion where there is danger of the backfill being washed out of the trench, place sandbags in position prior to backfilling.

-- b) Provide diversionary furrows if necessary to direct the flow of water into natural drainage courses and away from the pipeline trench. - 8.
-Support against Settlement - a) Where the pipeline emerges above ground, take special care to ensure that the buried section of the pipeline is adequately supported against settlement. - 9.
-Backfilling of Made Roads, Footpaths and Paved Areas - a) Backfill across highway and road cuts shall be made with selected, moist backfill material which is placed in layers, thoroughly compacted by mechanical tamping. - b) Verify that compaction has been achieved by testing crossing to permit or agreement. - 10.
-Backfill in Irrigation and Draining Areas - a) After backfilling the pipe trench across irrigated fields, make furrows across the backfill crown and pipeline right-of-way to maintain or reinstate the flow of irrigation or drainage water into its normal flow pattern. - b) Where the sides of drainage or irrigation ditches are cut by the pipe trench, the ground shall be backfilled and suitably compacted so as to provide a good bond between the undisturbed sides of the drainage or irrigation ditch and the new backfill material. - 11.
-Ensure each buried Transmission Line is provided with adequate cover per 49 CFR 192.327
+Do not spread surplus subsoil on topsoil. - 3.
+Provide erosion protection if necessary. - a) On steep slopes or any other sections of the pipeline subject to erosion where there is danger of the backfill being washed out of the trench, place sandbags in position prior to backfilling. - b) Provide diversionary furrows if necessary to direct the flow of water into natural drainage courses and away from the pipeline trench. - 4.
+Support against Settlement - a) Where the pipeline emerges above ground, take special care to ensure that the buried section of the pipeline is adequately supported against settlement. - 5.
+Backfilling of Made Roads, Footpaths and Paved Areas - a) Backfill across highway and road cuts shall be made with selected moist backfill material which is placed in layers, thoroughly compacted by mechanical tamping unless otherwise specified in job plan. - b) Verify that compaction has been achieved by testing crossing to permit or agreement. - 6.
+Backfill in Irrigation and Draining Areas - a) After backfilling the pipe trench across irrigated fields, make furrows across the backfill crown and pipeline right-of-way to maintain or reinstate the flow of irrigation or drainage water into its normal flow pattern. - b) Where the sides of drainage or irrigation ditches are cut by the pipe trench, the ground shall be backfilled and suitably compacted so as to provide a good bond between the undisturbed sides of the drainage or irrigation ditch and the new backfill material.

-Location Normal soil Consolidated rock

-Class 1 locations 30 18

-Class 2, 3, and 4 locations 36 24

-Drainage ditches of public roads and railroad crossings 24
+Transmission Table Class Location: Normal soil Consolidated rock Class 1 locations 30" 18" Class 2, 3, and 4 locations 36" 24" Drainage ditches of public roads and railroad crossings 36" 24"